PROCEDURE FOR THE ESTABLISHMENT, ALTERATION, OR ABANDONMENT OF COUNTY ROAD RIGHT-OF-WAY

 (e) where consent is not given, the probable cost of the right-of-way;

 (f) the necessity for and advantage of the petitioned action.

-4. The County may not abandon a county right-of-way used to access private land if the access benefits two or more landowners unless all of the landowners agree to the petition.
+4. The County may not abandon a county right-of-way used to access private land if the access benefits two or more landowners unless all of the landowners agree to the abandonment.
 The petition should include signatures of all owners of land accessed by the road, granting their consent to the abandonment.
 When granting consent, all affected property owners must be listed and sign (e.g. both husband and wife).
 Trusts must have all members sign or provide trust documents that allow one member to sign on behalf of the trust.
 Businesses must provide documentation the signing party is authorized to sign on behalf of the business.